Rickey Henderson, MLB Hall of Famer and league's all-time stolen bases leader, dies at 65

 She also extended the family's "sincere gratitude to MLB, the Oakland A's, and the incredible doctors and nurses at UCSF who cared for Rickey with dedication and compassion.
 Your prayers and kindness mean more than words can express."

-The Chicago native, who was one of the greatest players to don the A's jersey, was also widely considered to be one of the best leadoff hitters and base stealers in the sport.
+The Chicago native, nicknamed the "Man of Steal," was one of the greatest players to don the A's jersey and was widely considered to be one of the best leadoff hitters and base stealers in the sport's history.
 During his 25-year career, he compiled 2,055 hits, 297 home runs and 1,115 RBIs.
 His 1,406 stolen bases and 2,295 career runs remain Major League records.

 He was a 10-time All-Star and won the league MVP in 1990 with the A's, where he played the bulk of his career — 14 years over four different stints.
 He also spent seven years in New York — five with the Yankees and two with the Mets.
 He played with several other teams including the San Diego Padres, Toronto Blue Jays, Anaheim Angels, Seattle Mariners, Boston Red Sox and Los Angeles Dodgers.